pkpkpk/fress/readme.md

 When a reader reaches the end of its buffer, it will throw a `(js/Error.
 "EOF")` (java.io.EOFException on JVM).
   + nil is a value, so gotta throw!
   + `fress.api/read-all` and `fress.api/read-batch` will handle this for you.
-  + By default, footers in javascript readers will automatically trigger a EOF throw, preventing oob reads when there is excess room remaining.
+  + By default, footers in javascript readers will automatically trigger an EOF throw, preventing oob reads when there is excess room remaining.
 The intended use case is receiving a pointer on memory and simply reading off fressian bytes until whichever comes first: a natural EOF or a footer.
 You can avoid the conundrum by always writing single collections, but that is not always possible or desirable.

 <hr>